XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

 You can lower this to save bandwidth or increase it to improve censorship resistance.
 Too much padding may cause the CDN to reject traffic.

+> `xmux`

+*Added in 24.9.16*

+Control the way that SplitHTTP distributes *sub-connections* (H2 stream or QUIC stream) on "physical" TCP/QUIC *connections*.
+The default behavior is to put all sub-connections of an outbound onto a single physical connection, which is basically equal to using `mux.cool` with `concurrency=1`.

+It is recommended to tweak this transport-specific `xmux` instead of the global `mux` key (mux.cool) for better performance, especially on QUIC/H3 connections.
+That said, either one may be useful to work around certain connectivity issues (and bugs in xray or other software).

+* `maxConnections`: Default 0 = infinite.
+The number of physical connections to open.
+Every sub-connection will open a new connection until this value is reached, only then connections will be reused.
+Mutually exclusive with `maxConcurrency`.

+* `maxConcurrency`: Default 0 = infinite.
+The maximum number of sub-connections to put onto a physical connection.
+New physical connections will be opened to stay under this limit overall.
+Mutually exclusive with `maxConnections`.
+  Equivalent to mux.cool's `concurrency`.

+* `cMaxReuseTimes`: Default 0 = infinite.
+Stop re-using a physical connection after it has been used for this many sub-connections.

+* `cMaxLifetimeMs`: Default 0 = infinite.
+Stop re-using a physical connection after it has been open for this many milliseconds.

 ## HTTP versions